CSC207-2022F-UofT/course-project-schedulize/README.md

 The TimeBlockManager interface extends the Iterable interface, allowing client code to loop over the TimeBlocks while encapsulating the particular implementation of the aforementioned TimeBlocks.
 This allows very easy change in the implementation of how TimeBlocks are stored; client code doesn't need to be readjusted after this change is made.

+### Patterns not implemented
+#### Builders
+In creating the CreateCurriculum use case, it seemed like a reasonable decision to use a Builder for the creation of a curriculum, rather than using a simple factory.
+A curriculum has a lot of attributes, and perhaps segmenting the assignment of these attributes would have made for cleaner code.
+This is certainly an alternative that may be considered in the future life of this project.

 ## SOLID / Clean Architecture
 Following from our TA, we made sure to continue writing our program to adhere to the principles learned in class